-For the year ended December 31, 2010, revenues and capital contributions exceeded expenses, but expenses exceeded revenues for 2009.
+For the year ended December 31, 2011, expenses exceeded revenues, and revenues exceeded expenses for 2010.

 The Greater Ouachita Port Commission has been fortunate to receive funding necessary to construct, implement, and begin operating the port project.
 We have received a grant totaling \$1.8 million to construct a rail spur extension.
 The current operation of this rail spur is to serve the outbound needs of Graphic Packaging of West Monroe and additional regional customers.
 By implementing this project, the Commission has been able to assist the State of Louisiana in retaining over 500 jobs with Graphic Packaging, and provide access for multiple employers.